Immigration support for New Zealand employers

 Recruiting from overseas

 There is a lot to cover when you are recruiting overseas talent.
 We can help you with the process.
-New Zealand Immigration Partners helps you understand your responsibilities to migrant workers, how to keep your business immigration compliant, and manage the complete visa process.
+New Zealand Immigration Partners helps you understand your responsibilities to migrant workers, maintain immigration compliance, and manage the complete visa process.

 Employer accreditation